iodeo/Minitel-Play/README.md

 * MiniDev cartridge: with usb interface for easy programming in order to change the game or create new ones !

 ## Compatibility
-In terms of serial protocol, the programs are written for compatibility with early Minitel versions.
+In terms of serial protocol, some programs are written for compatibility with early Minitel versions.
+It is the case for MiniPlay_Pong.

-Hardware such as MiniPlay cartridge needs to be powered from minitel DIN port.
+However, MiniPlay cartridge needs to be powered from minitel DIN port that is not possible for all Minitel versions.
+See table below for information on power source versus minitel types.

 MiniDev cartridge can be powered via usb port alternately.
-See table below for information on power source versus minitel types.

 ![minitel types](/assets/minitel_types.png)